 Washington University Danforth Campus (including North, West, South and Tyson Campuses) COVID-19 Policy effective from July 30, 2021 until further notice

+Public health and other data strongly support that universal masking substantially reduces transmission of COVID-19.
 The main purpose of the mask is to prevent the wearer from expelling small virus-containing droplets of saliva or mucus into the air and infecting others.
-Wearing a mask reduces the likelihood that an infected individual could spread the virus to people around them (colleagues, co-workers, faculty, staff, students, family, friends, etc.).
-This is especially important to reduce the spread from infected people who may be asymptomatic.
+Wearing a mask reduces the likelihood that an infected individual could spread the virus to people around them (colleagues, co-workers, friends, etc.).
+This is especially important for infected people who may be asymptomatic.
 Masks also provide some protection to the wearer.

 All WashU personnel and visitors are required to wear a mask while on campus as follows:

-- Masks are not required when an individual is inside a private office or room or while eating or drinking, allowing for personal space as much as possible.
+- When an individual is inside a private office or room or while eating or drinking, allowing for personal space as much as possible.